´ Skip to content

 Which turntable should I choose?

-You can get an excellent record player for DKK 3,000, just as you can get record players at absurd prices.
-Basically, the difference between cheap and expensive turntables should be that the more expensive they get, the more accurate, quieter and better playing they are.
-And precision is important when operating with groove movements down to a few thousandths of a millimeter.
+You can get a decent turntable for 3,000 DKK, just as you can get turntables at absurd prices.
+Basically, the difference between cheap and expensive turntables should be that the more expensive they are, the more precise, quiet, and great-sounding they become.
+And precision is important when you are dealing with groove movements as small as a few thousandths of a millimeter.

-There is a free choice between "plug and play" solutions, where the manufacturer has installed a pickup, or assemble solutions yourself, where it is required that you know what to do when the record player needs to be set up.
-Get advice from us before you buy, so that you get the right one for your plant and your needs.
+You are free to choose between “plug and play” solutions, where the manufacturer has installed the cartridge, or do-it-yourself solutions, where it is necessary to know what you are doing when setting up the turntable.
+Get advice from us before you buy, so you get exactly the right setup for your system and your needs.

-What is the difference between an expensive and cheap record player?
+What is the difference between an expensive and a cheap turntable?

-Typically, it will be a better tonearm, a better motor, a better platter and a better plinth.
-Better will mean less blur, less noise, higher precision, all to read the record without affecting the sound with negatives such as distortion and poor stability.
-An expensive record player is not necessarily better than a cheap one, which makes it wise to have them demonstrated in the store.
-Within a brand, however, one must assume that the most expensive is the best.
+Typically, this will mean a better tonearm, better motor, better platter, and better plinth.
+Better means less play, less noise, higher precision—all to read the record without affecting the sound with flaws such as distortion and poor speed stability.
+An expensive turntable is not necessarily better than a cheap one, which is why it is wise to have them demonstrated in the store.
+Within a brand, however, one must assume that the most expensive one is the best.

-A rule to remember is that the more automatic for a given price, the worse sound you get, compared to a manual record player in the same price range.
+A rule of thumb is that the more automation you get for a given price, the poorer the sound will be compared with a manual turntable in the same price range.

-If you want to lift the sound from your record player, a new pickup can do wonders.
-A pickup is the small "lump" that must sit at the tip of the tone arm.
-The pickup housing is typically made of metal, plastic or wood and functions as a wrapper for the interior that generates the sound.
-Mainly there are 2 groups of pickups, namely MM (moving magnet) and MC (moving coil).
+If you want to improve the sound from your turntable, a new cartridge can work wonders.
+A cartridge is the small “piece” that sits at the tip of the tonearm.
+The cartridge body is typically made of metal, plastic, or wood and serves as the housing for the internal parts that generate the sound.
+There are mainly 2 types of cartridges: MM (moving magnet) and MC (moving coil).

-Moving magnets will be the cheapest as they are less demanding to assemble.
-MC pickups will therefore be in price ranges that require a better record player.
-Typically, turntables in the price range NOK 3,000-15,000 will be/will be equipped with an MM pickup and more expensive turntables with MC pickups.
-There are exceptions and it pays well, when investing in a record player, to buy as good a record player as the economy allows and then save a little on the pickup, since it will have to be replaced at some point anyway.
+Moving magnet cartridges are the less expensive option, as they are less demanding to assemble.
+MC cartridges will therefore be found in price ranges that call for a better turntable.
+Typically, turntables in the 3,000-15,000 price range will be equipped with an MM cartridge, while more expensive turntables will have MC cartridges.
+There are exceptions, and when investing in a turntable, it can pay off to buy as good a turntable as your budget allows and save a little on the cartridge, since it will need to be replaced at some point anyway.

-The price differences on pickups are often due to the fact that the grinds on the small diamond at the end of the needle tube are different.
-The finer the diamond is cut, the better (more precisely) it reads the groove and gets information that the more primitive cuts will have trouble with.
+The price differences between cartridges are often due to the different stylus profiles on the small diamond mounted at the end of the cantilever.
+The finer the diamond is cut, the better (more accurately) it reads the groove and retrieves information that the more basic profiles will struggle with.

-In order to be able to play a record at all and get the music out of the speakers, you must have a preamplifier which, in this context, is called an RIAA amplifier.
-It has two functions, one is to amplify the very weak signal coming to the pickup, the other is to correct the frequency curve.
+To be able to play a record at all and get the music out through the speakers, you need a preamplifier which, in this context, is called an RIAA amplifier.
+It has two functions: one is to amplify the very weak signal coming from the cartridge, the other is to correct the frequency curve.

-If you do not have a built-in RIAA in the amplifier, it can be purchased separately and connected to a regular line input on the amplifier, e.g. CD, AUX, TUNER.
-An outstanding MM-Riaa can be acquired for approx. DKK 1000, whereas an MC-Riaa costs quite a bit more and works in the same way, apart from its even stronger amplification.
-This is because an MC pickup typically has a much weaker output signal to send into the RIAA part, and therefore the signal requires a stronger amplification.
+If your amplifier does not have a built-in RIAA, it can be bought separately and connected to a regular line input on the amplifier, for example CD, AUX, TUNER.
+A decent MM-RIAA can be purchased for around DKK 1,000, whereas an MC-RIAA costs quite a bit more and works in the same way, except for its even stronger amplification.
+This is because an MC cartridge typically has a much weaker output signal to send into the RIAA section, and therefore the signal requires stronger amplification.

 FAQ about turntables